-Criteria that may be used in the evaluation of teaching:3
+Criteria that may be used in the evaluation of teaching:

-- teaching awards and other accomplishments related to teaching - student evaluations of teaching - peer evaluations of teaching, such as those of Department Chair and (optional) a peer observer or Department mentor - quality of student work - quality of work / mentoring with students, e.g.: - -product of student work shows advanced competence / skills -guidance in student research, conference papers, and other research presentations - -guidance in career or educational goals (graduate school, law school, job applications, study abroad programs, etc.) - -guidance in preparation for student competitions, or in other forms of student development - -letters of recommendation for advanced-educational / career / professional purposes - -unsolicited communication from alumni attesting to the long-term impact of the teaching on their career or education choices beyond UWF. - Master's level comprehensive exam committee service, supervision of graduate theses, supervision of research seminar papers, supervision of honors' theses. - Participation in Department's assessment plan: General Education and / or Major Programs and / or Graduate Programs. - Participation in teaching development programs, including conference, workshop, or seminars related to subject areas taught. - Design of new courses and programs. - Organization and planning of courses. - Punctuality in classroom attendance, grading assignments, etc. - Clear and effective communication in the classroom or online environment. - Syllabi, course assignments, testing procedures, attendance requirements, grading standards, and record-keeping that adhere to rigorous academic standards and University requirements and ensure the equitable treatment of students. - Maintenance of adequate office hours virtually or in person (see above)
+- teaching awards and other accomplishments related to teaching - student assessment of instruction - peer evaluations of teaching, such as those of Department Chair and (optional) a peer observer or Department mentor - quality of student work

+- quality of work / mentoring with students, e.g.: - -product of student work shows advanced competence / skills -guidance in student research, conference papers, and other research presentations - -guidance in career or educational goals (graduate school, law school, job applications, study abroad programs, etc.) - -guidance in preparation for student competitions, or in other forms of student development - -letters of recommendation for advanced-educational / career / professional purposes - -unsolicited communication from alumni attesting to the long-term impact of the teaching on their career or education choices beyond UWF. - Master's level comprehensive exam committee service, supervision of graduate theses, supervision of research seminar papers, supervision of honors' theses. - Participation in the Department's assessment plan: General Education and / or Major Programs and / or Graduate Programs. - Participation in teaching development programs, including conference, workshop, or seminars related to subject areas taught. - Working with students on independent study and/or sponsored research. - Collaborating with other campus units or institutions on teaching initiatives and programming. - Contributing to and/or leading study abroad programs. - Writing and/or supporting grant applications for teaching or pedagogy. - Report from class visit conducted by a colleague or other peer. - Design of new pedagogies, modalities, courses, and/or programs. - Organization and planning of courses. - Punctuality in classroom attendance, grading assignments, etc. - Clear and effective communication in the classroom or online environment. - Syllabi, course assignments, testing procedures, attendance requirements, grading standards, and record-keeping that adhere to rigorous academic standards and University requirements and ensure the equitable treatment of students. - Maintenance of adequate office hours virtually or in person (see above) - Evidence of scholarship and currency in subject area in selection of topics, resource materials, and content of lectures. - Unsolicited student comments/feedback.